020 3051 9449 info@lacepartners.co.uk

 ‘Process’ before ‘data’

 Organisations will often lament that their data isn’t delivering what it needs to for them.
-They will often speak to me about being a ‘data guy’ and ‘fixing our data’ and when I am confronted with that mindset I find that it is the first element that needs to change.
-I challenge businesses to think about ‘process’ before ‘data’; in other words, asking yourself the questions “What are your key processes and what is broken about those processes?”.
+People often refer to me as a ‘data guy’ and ask me to ‘fix their data,’ but when I encounter that mindset, I see it as the first thing that needs to change.
+I challenge businesses to prioritize ‘process’ over ‘data’ by asking, “What are your key processes, and what is broken about them?”

 What creates data?
 A process creates data.
 A process gives data context and so if you are looking at the challenges you are facing with your data, you first need to address what processes aren’t delivering what you need.
 Most systems implementations that I have come across that have failed have not been because of the system, but because of the processes that were not effectively scoped out before the system was embedded.
 Understanding how those process handoffs work and how the data evolves is critical to any successful system implementation.